dangeles/dangeles.github.io/cdecmx.md

 [Foldscope](https://www.foldscope.com), and told him all about *Clubes*.
 He loved the idea, and together with
-[Maxwell Coyle and Honomi Ijima](https://www.foldscope.com/team/) we schemed a plan to get Foldscopes to Clubes.
+[Maxwell Coyle and Honomi Ijima](https://www.foldscope.com/team/) we schemed a plan to bring Foldscopes to Clubes.
 Earlier this year, the team sent us more than 100 Foldscopes and provided training for 5 instructors who will be giving workshops this year!
 I'm looking forward to hearing what the students have to say about this (I will update this after the workshops happen).
 Thanks Manu,